CypherO2/RZA-Project/README.md

 > [!IMPORTANT]
 > The comments throughout this code are AI assisted utilising the VSCode Extension "[Mintlyfiy Doc Writer](https://writer.mintlify.com/)".

+> [!IMPORTANT]
+> Additionally, this repository is only public for the purpose of gathering feedback from the community and as such will be made private upon collection of said feedback

+> [!NOTE]
+> To leave feedback visit the following links: [Feedback](#Feedback)

 [![License: MPL 2.0](https://img.shields.io/badge/License-MPL_2.0-brightgreen.svg)](https://opensource.org/licenses/MPL-2.0)

 ![React](https://img.shields.io/badge/react-%2320232a.svg?style=for-the-badge&logo=react&logoColor=%2361DAFB)